 Building Information Modeling in Construction

 Building Information Modeling was originally used by architects and engineers in the early stages of design.
-However, it has many uses outside of those fields.
+So, what is BIM for construction and is it used differently?
 BIM creates a high-quality digital representation of the building.
 This representation can be used to predict performance, to estimate costs, and plan construction.
 It also has the ability to foresee problems in a project before ground breaks.
 It’s a technique and series of software programs that will be used more often in the coming years because of all their benefits.

 Benefits to Construction